 Many personal loans are unsecured loans.
 That is, the loan is made based on the borrower's creditworthiness, and not secured by some form of collateral.
 Collateral is property or assets that the lender could take back and sell if you don't repay the loan.

-Car loans are different in that they are almost always secured loans, whose collateral is the vehicle itself.
-And that means that if the borrower fails to make his or her payments, the vehicle will be repossessed and sold to pay off the loan debt.
+Car loans are different in that they are almost always secured loans, and the collateral is the vehicle itself.
+That means if you fail to make your payments, your vehicle could be repossessed and sold to pay off the loan debt.

-The Four Basic Building Blocks of a Car Loan
+The Building Blocks of a Car Loan

 Terms and Conditions

 These are all of the other items that make up a car loan, including the loan term (normally stated in a number of months or years), insurance and registration requirements, loan payoff and resale terms, maintenance requirements, conditions regarding theft or accidents, and conditions of loan default and repossession.
 There may be other conditions as well, and it's important to read them over carefully and have a clear understanding of what they mean before signing on.